N-GLARE: An Non-Generative Latent Representation-Efficient LLM Safety Evaluator: Experiments and Analysis

 \subsection{Model Differentiation and Safety Characterization}

 This section presents the core capability of our evaluation framework: its ability to precisely and transferably characterize safety differences across models.
-In other words, the JSS-based system not only captures the internal representational dynamics of a model but also enables multi-scale and fine-grained quantification of safety variation and underlying regularities across different alignment levels.
-Within this overarching framework, our analyses proceed along two complementary axes: \begin{itemize} \item Inter-Model Dimension (Model-Level Differentiation): examining subtle variations in latent-space separability among instruction-aligned models to reveal the continuous distribution of intermediate safety regimes; \item Intra-Model Dimension (Weight-Level Evolution): contrasting forward DPO and inverse DPO settings to observe how safety alignment evolves directionally with changes in alignment weight. \end{itemize} Together, these two perspectives form a progressive precision hierarchy: from inter-model to intra-model analysis—demonstrating that the JSS framework consistently reflects alignment strength across granularities, achieving a unified, continuous, and model-invariant scale for safety evaluation.
+Within this overarching framework, our analyses proceed along two complementary axes: Inter-Model Dimension (Model-Level Differentiation): examining variations in latent-space separability among different kinds of models to reveal the rank correlation between our method and large-scale traditional red-teaming trends; Intra-Model Dimension (DPO Fine-Tuning Dynamics): analyzing how changes induced by DPO-based fine-tuning are reflected in our JSS proxy metric, thereby testing the sensitivity and faithfulness of JSS to alignment-related weight updates.